moodle/devdocs/docs/guides/moodleapp/overview.md

 This works because the app is not coupled to any specific Moodle site, it acts as a client that will connect with a site after logging in; using the site url and user credentials.
 Compared to the Moodle LMS, users can always use the latest version of the app even if the site is running an old version.
 Some features may be missing or change depending on the version of the site, but it will work the same way for the most part.

 The app can also be compiled to work with a single site, or a list of approved sites.
 Which may be desirable for building custom applications.
-For most people though, [the official app from MoodleHQ](https://moodle.com/app/) will be sufficient because it’s not restricted to any site.
+For most people though, [the official app from MoodleHQ](https://moodle.com/app/) will be sufficient because it's not restricted to any site.

 Keep in mind that the application only works with moodle sites that allow it, and this is disabled by default.
 If you want to allow users to log into your site using the app, make sure to [enable it in the settings](https://docs.moodle.org/en/Moodle_app_guide_for_admins#Enable_mobile_services_on_your_site).
 If you are not the site owner, reach out to the administrators.